nazgul26/CompostTracker/README.md

 # Setup

-In order to run the Compost Tracker Application you must have a Web Hosting provider.
-This is web application and must have some server software installed such as PHP and a database.

-The fastest way to get running will most likely be using a provider like Heroku.
-With a service like Heroku, AWS, Azure you pay per time used on their servers.
-Thus the pricing will scale with how much you and your users use the app.
-Using Heroku could be a great way to try out the app and then you could later move it.
+The fastest way to get running is using a provider like Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)